KevinUTAT/surviver_dot_IO/README.md

 You can find the original model here: \
 [https://github.com/roboflow-ai/yolov3](https://github.com/ultralytics/yolov5)
 ## Change log
+### 2020-08-02:
+Main thread(target acquiring) and AI thread(firing) is now synced using a conditional variable. \
+This slightly improve the reaction time and fix the bug of AI thread being overwhelmed by amount of targets.
 ### 2020-07-30:
 - Upgrating to YOLOv5
 - New screen capture mechanism (mss) \